 Last but not least, maybe you want some help to help you better understand your fears and what to do about them.
 Here are some options:

-Healing, plus information on your fear patterns and what causes them: Shamanic Energy Healing
+Immediate healing and relief, plus information on your fear patterns and what causes them: Shamanic Energy Healing

 Understanding of your past lives and how they affect you now: Past Life Exploration.